 For seventeen plus years the city has fought its removal, forced by the majority and their own personal religious beliefs.
 The election initiative that mandated the city to fight it was won.
 The percent in favor was significant – it was 76 percent.
 It wasn't unanimous.
 Hmm, I wonder how many in favor were Christians.
 Do you think most, perhaps all.
 Do you think that most of the no votes were cast by non-Christians.
 Duh!
 Probably.
 I'd also bet that there were a few Christians that voted no because they understood the real issue.
 In the San Diego Union-Tribune, June 2006, the results of a small survey conducted about the same issue was published.
 The response was, can you guess, oh yeah, the same as the election.

-The cross is there, supporters say, to represent armed force personnel that died fighting America's wars.
+The cross is there, supporters say, to represent armed forces personnel that died fighting America's wars.
 Doesn't anyone besides me (and perhaps the man that is suing) think that it is a bit presumptuous and arrogant of the cross supporters to believe that non-Christians would want a cross to symbolize their valor.
-I wonder how many Christians would want, say, a Star-of-David, Buddha or other non-Christian religious symbol put up as a memorial to them.
+I wonder how many Christians would want, say, a Star-of-David, Buddha, or other non-Christian religious symbol put up as a memorial to them.
 My money would be on zero.
 In fact, I would suspect that non-Christians see the cross as an insult to their faith.
-But when your in the minority, you keep your mouth shut, unless your like Dr. House or have that rare courage to stand up for what you believe against overwhelming odds.
+But when you're in the minority, you keep your mouth shut, unless your like Dr. House or have that rare courage to stand up for what you believe against overwhelming odds.
 Congressman Hunter said the memorial represented nineteen hundred men and women that had died for their country.
 Hey, here's a thought, maybe only Christians lost their life in the wars the monument was established for.
 Right!
 Based on the voting and survey results, I would estimate that twenty to twenty-five percent of those honored were non-Christian, such as, Muslims, Jews, Buddhists, and other faiths.
 Does Congressman Hunter, and all that supported his bill, really believe that three to four hundred non-Christians would want a cross put up in their honor.
 That attitude reflects the total lack of respect for other faiths and an incredible arrogance.
 Like intelligent design, this is just another way to get religion into government – into government.
-First it's generic and then it'll get specific.
+First, it's generic and then it'll get specific.

 Although I would find it almost incomprehensible, what if a those honored were only Christians.
 That would be a worse travesty.
 It would mildly surprise me but I find this thought so appalling that I cannot comment further on it.

 Let's call the site a war memorial.
-Even with the cross removed it is still a war memorial.
+Even with the cross removed, it is still a war memorial.
 There is nothing to prevent memorial supporters from putting up a non-religious symbol or statue.
 They could put up a flag, superimpose a ship, plane and tank on a plaque, or a statue of a man and woman in combat uniforms.
 That would be a fitting statue.

 You may think this is a harsh statement but I equate the cross supporters to terrorists and the Ku Klux Klan.
 The chief difference is that the cross supporters push their agenda with strength in numbers and use public funds to do it, while pretending they want equal rights for everyone.
 As abhorrent as terrorists and the Ku Klux Klan are, they are not the hypocrites, as are the cross supporters.
-The KKK hates every other races and religion, and the terrorists hate everyone that doesn't believe what they believe.
+The KKK hates every other race and religion, and the terrorists hate everyone that doesn't believe what they believe.
 And they openly let the world know it.
 Bigots they are.
-Maybe the cross supporters don't use violence the way other zealots do, but their message is the same, if you don't believe in what I believe or your not like me, you have no faith and you are inferior.
+Maybe the cross supporters don't use violence the way other zealots do, but their message is the same, if you don't believe in what I believe or you're not like me, you have no faith, and you are inferior.
 That's why I equate the cross supporters to terrorist and the KKK.

 I could go on and on, however the supporters ability to rationalize the way they want things to be is boundless.
-For everything I've said in this letter, and whatever anyone else may say in opposition, those supporters will rationalize them away.
-When people believe that the earth is only several thousand years old, that dinosaurs never existed and we are the center of the universe, no one could convince them with words, when scientific evidence is considered a world wide plot against them.
+For everything I've said in this letter, and whatever anyone else may say in opposition, those supporters' will rationalize them away.
+When people believe that the earth is only several thousand years old, that dinosaurs never existed, and we are the center of the universe, no one could convince them with words, when scientific evidence is considered a worldwide plot against them.

 Let me close with a saying that appears appropriate, "The popular decision isn't always right and the right decision isn't always popular."
-I learned over the years that sometimes when you win, you actual lose, and that sometimes you've got to lose to win.
+I've learned over the years that sometimes when you win, you actually lose, and that sometimes you've got to lose to win.
 Whether you or I believe in God or not, I believe that if the cross supporters win this fight, we're all going to be losers.